OSGeo/gdal/gdal/doc/source/drivers/vector/pg_advanced.rst

 active schema is still 'public', unless otherwise specified by the *active_schema=* option.

-Starting with GDAL 1.7.0, the active schema ('public' being the default) can be overridden by specifying *active_schema=schema_name* within the connection string.
+The active schema ('public' being the default) can be overridden by specifying *active_schema=schema_name* within the connection string.
 The active schema is the schema where tables are created or looked for when their name is not explicitly prefixed by a